semrush/intergalactic/website/docs2/data-display/bar-chart/bar-chart.md

 | ![](static/legend.png)          | ![](static/hor-bar-example.png) |

 ::: tip
-**Legend is required when there are two or more categories in the data set.**
+**Legend is required when there are two or more categories in the dataset.**
 :::

 | Vertical bar chart example   | Horizontal bar chart example      |